 Consider that you created a Boolean survey with three viewers and three respondents.

 In the following image, you can see the three respondents who responded to the survey.
-Two respondents have given positive responses and hence the rating is shown as 1 (yes = 1, no = 0).
-The third respondent has given a negative response.
-The average of these responses is shown as 0.7 in the semicircle graph.
+One respondent has given positive responses and hence the rating is shown as 1 (yes = 1, no = 0).
+The average of these responses is shown as 1.0 in the semicircle graph.

 Just like in the case of the above surveys, you can change the view type, apply filters, and switch to a line chart.